ory/sdk/clients/client/ruby/docs/FrontendApi.md

 api_instance = OryClient::FrontendApi.new
 opts = {
   token: 'token_example', # String | A Valid Logout Token  If you do not have a logout token because you only have a session cookie, call `/self-service/logout/browser` to generate a URL for this endpoint.
-  return_to: 'return_to_example' # String | The URL to return to after the logout was completed.
+  return_to: 'return_to_example', # String | The URL to return to after the logout was completed.
+  cookie: 'cookie_example' # String | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
+This ensures that CSRF and session cookies are respected.
 }

 begin